-This Management's Discussion and Analysis ("MD&A") relates to the financial condition and results of operations of Goldgroup Mining Inc. ("Goldgroup" or the "Company") together with its subsidiaries as of March 31, 2017, and is intended to supplement and complement the Company's audited consolidated financial statements for the year ended December 31, 2016.
+This Management's Discussion and Analysis ("MD&A") relates to the financial condition and results of operations of Goldgroup Mining Inc. ("Goldgroup" or the "Company") together with its subsidiaries as of the date of this report, and is intended to supplement and complement the Company's unaudited condensed interim consolidated financial statements for the three months ended March 31, 2018.
 Readers are cautioned that this MD&A contains forward-looking statements and that actual events may vary from management's expectations.
 Goldgroup's public disclosure documents are available on SEDAR at www.sedar.com.
-The consolidated financial statements and MD&A are presented in United States ("US") dollars, except where noted, and have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-This discussion addresses matters we consider important for an understanding of our financial condition and results of operations as of and for the year ended December 31, 2016.
+The condensed interim consolidated financial statements and MD&A are presented in United States ("US") dollars, except where noted, and have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This discussion addresses matters we consider important for an understanding of our financial condition and results of operations as of and for the period ended March 31, 2018.

-The MD&A contains forward-looking statements and should be read in conjunction with the risks discussed herein and those set out under the heading "Risk Factors" in Goldgroup's annual information form dated March 31, 2017 (the "AIF").
+The MD&A contains forward-looking statements and should be read in conjunction with the risks discussed herein and those set out under the heading "Risk Factors" in Goldgroup's annual information form dated March 29, 2018 (the "AIF") and the Company's annual audited financial statements and MD&A for the year ended December 31, 2017.
 Please also refer to the "Cautionary Statement on Forward-Looking Information" at the end of this MD&A.